CaptainNick2000/Help-Desk-Portfolio/tickets/HD-001-account-lockout.md

 ## User request

-Cannot log into PC or Outlook.
-Account is locked.
+Cannot log into the PC.
+Message says the account is locked.

 ## Checks

-- Confirmed identity
+- Confirmed who they are
-- AD: account enabled, lockout status, last bad password time
+- Opened AD and checked enabled / locked
-- Recent failed logons
+- Asked if they just changed their password
-- Not an offboarding / inactive user
+- Asked if phone or Outlook is still signed in

 ## Root cause

-Cached old password on Outlook mobile after a password change.
+Old password still saved on the phone.
+It kept failing and locked the account.

 ## Resolution

-1. Unlock the AD account
+1. Unlocked the account in AD
-2. Reset password and forced change at next logon so they choose there password
+2. Reset the password if they needed a new one
-3. Signed out and back in on Outlook mobile
+3. Told them to sign out of email on the phone and sign back in
-4. Confirmed Windows, Outlook, and Teams
+4. Watched them log into Windows

 ## Close notes

-After a reset, update the phone first.
-Lockouts after a password change are often cached mobile credentials, not a domain outage.
+If they just changed their password, check the phone before you assume AD is broken.